Skip to Main Content

 Ordering books

-To request a book (supervisors only)
+To order a book (supervisors only)

 Log in to GOBI using the Reserves account credentials: https://www.gobi3.com/

-1. Search for the book by ISBN and toggle to All Words to target specific results.
+• Search for the book by ISBN and toggle to All Words to target specific results.

-2. GOBI will return a list of editions which match your query.
+• GOBI will return a list of editions which match your query.

-1. Select the book you want by right-clicking the vertical bar on the left side of the listing.
-Click Add to Select Cart in the upper middle of the screen.
+• Select the book you want by clicking the vertical bar on the left side of the listing.
+Click Add to Select Cart to save the title in our Reserves Select Cart, visible only to Reserves staff.

-1. There are two order templates for Reserves: RESv1 for print and RESV1E for electronic.
+• There are two order templates for Reserves: RESv1 for print and RESV1E for electronic.

 • Select the appropriate order template from the drop-down.
 Note that for e-books, you will also need to indicate the publisher you wish to use from a drop-down box.

 • If there are details Acquisitions should be aware of, note them in the Library Note section.
+You can also enter the course name here for reference.

 • After you've filled in the fields above, press Select in the lower right hand corner of the window to finish submitting the request to Acquisitions.